Reevo55/ddd-journey/README.md

 This repository is a work in progress.
 I'll be adding more content as I learn more about DDD.
 If you have any suggestions or feedback, please feel free to reach out to me.

 I am utilizing wide range of knowledge sources, I will be keeping track of all the useful sources in /resource.md.
 I will also utilize the power of modern LLM's to my advantage for providing examples and explanations for my learning process.
+A lot of the content is my questions to AI and notes from the answers.
+I will be using tools like BARD and CHAT-GPT to help with my learning and documenting the process to be available in the most approachable way.
+So some of the content may be generated or edited by AI.

 ## Goals